- A Primer.

 - If possible, set the wallet up on a phone you don’t use for anything else (which has been factory reset).

-To create a mobile wallet, you can install Bither on either iOS or Android, or Bitcoin Wallet if you’re on Android.
+To create a mobile wallet, you can install Edge or Bither on either iOS or Android, or Bitcoin Wallet if you’re on Android.
 Launch Bither and tap the large plus sign in the bottom left corner of the screen and choose either the ‘HD’ or ‘Other’ key options.
 Any one of them will do.

 Follow the on-screen instructions to create the wallet, allow Bither to finish scanning the blockchain and ensure that you back up your wallet’s seed phrase after you create it.
 You need the seed phrase to recover the wallet if your phone is lost or stolen.